Pyrethroid: Resistance

 The use of pyrethroids as insecticides has led to the development of widespread resistance to them among some insect populations, especially mosquitoes.

-Although bedbugs were almost eradicated in North America through the use of DDT and organophosphates, populations of bedbugs resistant to both have developed.
-The use of DDT for this purpose was banned, and its reintroduction would not offer a solution to the problem of bedbugs, due to resistance.
-Pyrethroids became more commonly used against bedbugs, but resistant populations have now developed to them as well.
-Populations of Diamondback moths have also commonly developed resistance to pyrethroids – including in U.S. states North Dakota and Wisconsin while pyrethroids are still recommended in California.
+Pyrethroids have been used against bedbugs, but resistant populations have developed to them.
+Populations of diamondback moths have also commonly developed resistance to pyrethroids – including in U.S. states North Dakota and Wisconsin while pyrethroids are still recommended in California.
 Various mosquito populations have been discovered to have a high level of resistance, including Anopheles gambiae s.l. in West Africa by Chandre et al 1999 through Pwalia et al 2019, A. arabiensis in Sudan by Ismail et al 2018 and The Gambia by Opondo et al 2019, and Aedes aegypti in South East Asia by Amelia-Yap et al 2018, Papua New Guinea by Demok et al 2019, and various other locations by Smith et al 2016.

+Knockdown resistance (kdr) is one of the stronger kinds of resistance. kdr mutations confer target-site resistance to DDT and pyrethroids and cross-resistance to DDT.
+Most kdr mutations are within or proximate to the two arthropod sodium channel genes.